 Source: Federal Office for Spatial Development / Swiss Federal Office of Energy / National Cooperative for the Disposal of Radioactive Waste (Nagra) / Federal Office of Topography (swisstopo)

 The Federal Council is expected to announce its decision regarding the second of the three stages of the Sectoral Plan for Deep Geological Repositories at the end of 2018.
-The sectoral plan is the spatial planning instrument, which allows the government to coordinates the search for suitable sites for a deep geological repository.
+The sectoral plan is the spatial planning instrument, which allows the government to coordinate the search for suitable sites for a deep geological repository.
 At the end of stage 1 of the sectoral plan, the Federal Council confirmed six geological siting areas (Jura Ost, Jura Südfuss, Nördlich Lägern, Südranden, Wellenberg and Zürich Ost) as suitable sites for deep geological repositories.
 In stage 2, the geological siting areas were narrowed down to at least two locations per waste category.
 The geological siting areas Jura Ost, Nördlich Lägern and Zürich Nordost will be proposed to the Federal Council for further examination in stage 3.
 The public consultation took place from 23 November 2018 until 9 March 2018.
 All the documentation and further information pertaining to the public consultation for stage 2 can be obtained at the following link: